0x80/typed-firestore-server/README.md

 # Typed Firestore - Server

-Elegant, strongly-typed, abstractions for Firestore in server environments.
+Elegant, typed abstractions for Firestore in server environments.

 All functions are designed to take a re-usable typed collection reference as their first argument.
 The various functions can infer their return type from it,